Q: What is meant by inclusion?

 It’s just not feasible for us to contact each of the waiting families to tell them where they are on the continually changing list.
 Movement on the waiting list is not just a result of enrollment offers accepted or declined.
-Waiting children grow older and move to the next age group list.
-Dormant applications become active as their preferred start date nears.
+Waiting children grow older and move to the next age group list according to their application date.
 Only our waiting list coordinator, Aleshya Spruill is able to provide specific waiting list information.
 You may call her at 704-638-9020 or preferably, contact her by e-mail: email@example.com.
 She will be able to provide any additional information regarding your child’s status on the list.

 Q: Can you recommend any other center or child care provider?